CDC 6600: Description

 The 6600's CP used a 60-bit word and a ones' complement representation of integers, something that later CDC machines would use into the late 1980s, making them the last systems besides some digital signal processors to use this architecture.

-Later, CDC offered options as to the number and type of CPs, PPs and channels, e.g., the CDC 6700 had a 6400 CP and a 6600 CP.
+Later, CDC offered options as to the number and type of CPs, PPs and channels, e.g., the CDC 6700 had two central processors, a 6400 CP and a 6600 CP.

+While other machines of its day had elaborate front panels to control them, the 6600 has only a dead start panel.
+There is a dual CRT system console, but it is controlled by the operating system and neither controls nor displays the hardware directly.

 The entire 6600 machine contained approximately 400,000 transistors.

 Peripheral processors

 The CPU could only execute a limited number of simple instructions.
 A typical CPU of the era had a complex instruction set, which included instructions to handle all the normal "housekeeping" tasks, such as memory access and input/output.
 Cray instead implemented these instructions in separate, simpler processors dedicated solely to these tasks, leaving the CPU with a much smaller instruction set.
 This was the first of what later came to be called reduced instruction set computer (RISC) design.

 By allowing the CPU, peripheral processors (PPs) and I/O to operate in parallel, the design considerably improved the performance of the machine.
 Under normal conditions a machine with several processors would also cost a great deal more.
 Key to the 6600's design was to make the I/O processors, known as peripheral processors (PPs), as simple as possible.
 The PPs were based on the simple 12-bit CDC 160-A, which ran much slower than the CPU, gathering up data and transmitting it as bursts into main memory at high speed via dedicated hardware.

 The 10 PPs were implemented virtually; there was CPU hardware only for a single PP. This CPU hardware was shared and operated on 10 PP register sets which represented each of the 10 PP states (similar to modern multithreading processors).
 The PP register barrel would "rotate", with each PP register set presented to the "slot" which the actual PP CPU occupied.
 The shared CPU would execute all or some portion of a PP's instruction whereupon the barrel would "rotate" again, presenting the next PP's register set (state).
 Multiple "rotations" of the barrel were needed to complete an instruction.
 A complete barrel "rotation" occurred in 1000 nanoseconds (100 nanoseconds per PP), and an instruction could take from one to five "rotations" of the barrel to be completed, or more if it was a data transfer instruction.